Taranium-io/vendingmachine-taranium/README.md

 "Vending Machine" as a simple form of smart contract:

 - User inserts money,
-- selects a product, and
+- selects a product,
 - the machine automatically dispenses the goods without human intermediary.
+- update stocks,
+- update product price, and
+- withdraw Funds.